top of page

 “The people of the secret”.
 Ernest Scott. p 51

-In many Sufi stories that are familiar to us, we see that the actions of Teachers are often understood and seen for what they are, long after they have accomplished their overall mission.
-Perhaps if we would develop our inner organs of perception, we could witness during our lifetime the real meaning of their actions.
-Or at the very least, stop imagining that their actions are something with less meaning than they actually possess.
+In many Sufi stories familiar to us, the actions of great Teachers are often understood only in hindsight, long after they have completed their mission.
+Perhaps if we developed our inner organs of perception, we could recognize the true meaning of their actions in our own time.
+At the very least, we might stop reducing their significance to something far less profound than it truly is.

 “Now that I am dead, you may read something of the truth of the Sufi.
 Had this information been given to you, directly or indirectly, when I was perceptibly among you, you would all, except for a few, have fed your acquisitiveness and love of wonder alone from it.